Origin of birds: Digit homology

 Also, one 1999 publication proposed a frame-shift in the digits of the theropod line leading to birds (thus making digit I into digit II, II to III, and so forth).

 However, such frame shifts are rare in amniotes and—to be consistent with the theropod origin of birds—would have had to occur solely in the bird-theropod lineage forelimbs and not the hindlimbs (a condition unknown in any animal).

 This is called Lateral Digit Reduction (LDR) versus Bilateral Digit Reduction (BDR) (see also Limusaurus).

 A small minority, known by the acronym BAND (Birds Are Not Dinosaurs), including ornithologists Alan Feduccia and Larry Martin, continues to assert that birds are more closely related to earlier reptiles, such as Longisquama or Euparkeria, than to dinosaurs.
 Embryological studies of bird developmental biology have raised questions about digit homology in bird and dinosaur forelimbs.
 However, due to the cogent evidence provided by comparative anatomy and phylogenetics, as well as the dramatic feathered dinosaur fossils from China, the idea that birds are derived dinosaurs, first championed by Huxley and later by Nopcsa and Ostrom, enjoys near-unanimous support among today's paleontologists.

+An alternative to the frame-shift hypothesis is the axis-shift.
+According to this explanation, the primary limb axis in birds runs through digit III instead of IV.
+This idea is supported by palaeontological observations, which determine the phalangeal formula 2-3-4-1-X for the last common ancestor of ceratosaurs (including Limusaurus) and tetanurans (including the tridactyl forms with the phalangeal formula 2-3-4-X-X).

+Some later embryological data support the identification of bird digits as I, II, III (as in their theropod ancestors) due to the posterior finger's development outside the shh-expressing zone of polarizing activity.

 Thermogenic muscle hypothesis

 A 2011 publication suggested that selection for the expansion of skeletal muscle, rather than the evolution of flight, was the driving force for the emergence of this clade.
-Muscles became larger in prospectively endothermic saurians, according to this hypothesis, as a response to the loss of the vertebrate mitochondrial uncoupling protein, UCP1, which is thermogenic.
-In mammals, UCP1 functions within brown adipose tissue to protect newborns against hypothermia.
+Muscles became larger in prospectively endothermic saurians, according to this hypothesis, as a response to the loss of the vertebrate mitochondrial uncoupling protein, UCP1.
+In mammals, UCP1 functions within brown adipose tissue, which is thermogenic to protect newborns against hypothermia.
 In modern birds, skeletal muscle serves a similar function and is presumed to have done so in their ancestors.
 In this view, bipedality and other avian skeletal alterations were side effects of muscle hyperplasia, with further evolutionary modifications of the forelimbs, including adaptations for flight or swimming, and vestigiality, being secondary consequences of two-leggedness.